About the Founder

 Jones holds an AAS Degree from Durham College, Durham, NC and is a graduate of Georgetown University Nonprofit Management Executive Certificate program, George Washington University DC Neighborhood College and Leadership Greater Washington 00’.
 She is also a graduate of the National Breast Cancer Coalition Project LEAD and Wesley Theological Seminary Heal the Sick Program.
 In addition, Jones is a founding member of both Black Benefactors, a giving circle, and Black Philanthropic Alliance, a membership organization.
 Since 1982, she has served on the board of the Southwest Neighborhood Assembly (SWNA) where she holds several leadership positions, including contributing writer for The Southwester, chair of both the Youth Activities Task Force and the History Task Force Black History Subcommittee, and co-chair of the Emergency Preparedness Task Force.

 Grounded in her faith, Jones is a long-time member of St. Augustine’s Episcopal Church on the Southwest Waterfront.
 She serves as a lay reader, member of the Altar Guild, and member of the executive team to organize annual events on Justice Thurgood Marshall, a former member of the church.

-Jones has one son, Jamal, grandson, Seneca, 8, and Ozzie, her eleven-year old Shih Tzu.
-She enjoys reading, travelling, attending Jazz events, working with youth and being a coordinating nexus of positive events.
+Jones has one son, Jamal, grandson, Seneca, 8, and Ozzie, her eleven-year-old Shih Tzu.
+She enjoys reading, traveling, attending Jazz events, working with youth, and being a coordinating nexus of positive events.